USSBA/certify_notifications/README.md

   * This will return a status of 204.
 * Calling the `.update` method with empty or invalid parameters will result in an error (see below)

+### Activity Log
+The functionality for the activity log has been moved to the Activity Log Gem and API

 ## Error Handling
 * Calling a Gem method with no or empty parameters, e.g.:
 ```